---->

 emitted signals and responded to signals, and this was understood

-at least by Newton who developed it for gravity especially, though
+at least by Newton who developed it for gravity especially, but religion

-responding to whatever, and Kepler concluded that the heavenly
+responding to whatever signals, but Kepler concluded that the heavenly

 machine is a kind of mechanical clockwork whose motions are caused

-by magnetic force threads.
+by magnetic push force threads.
 Kepler claimed in Epitome of Copernican

 Astronomy (1618-21) to have built his astronomy "on the Copernicus